graphprotocol/contracts/packages/issuance/docs/testing/reo/NotionSetup.md

 1. Open Notion, navigate to the workspace where you want the tracker
 2. Click **Import** (sidebar → Import, or `...` menu → Import)
 3. Select **CSV** and upload `NotionTracker.csv`
-4. Notion creates a database with all 53 tests (22 baseline + 31 REO)
+4. Notion creates a database with 11 indexer tests across 6 sets

 ## Configure Column Types